 In the end, I must have fled back into sleep.
 When I woke up the next time, I was alone.
 I could use my muscles again and whatever that thing was, it had gone away.
 I tried to make sense of what had happened but absolutely couldn’t.
 In the vacuum that resulted, an occult explanation was creeping up on me.

 In my long fight against the nuclear industry, I had come to view it as deeply sinister.
 Also, I was involved with shamanism at the time and open to the existence of a spirit world.
 So I actually wondered if we had awakened some kind of demon that was now seeking me out.

 Worrying about demons and evil spirits sounds silly to me now, but that’s how terrifying and how real the experience felt.
 If I had only known about sleep paralysis, which is an experience that almost one in ten people suffers from and three in ten will have at least once in their lifetime.

 Not enough research has been done on the subject to know exactly what causes sleep paralysis.
 However, it seems to be associated with sleep deprivation, fatigue and severe stress, but also serious mental conditions such as post-traumatic stress syndrome (PTSD), bipolar disorder and schizophrenia.

 Although it can feel like an eternity, sleep paralysis only lasts a few seconds to a few minutes.
 It isn’t harmful in itself but can be very distressing while it lasts.
 All the symptoms I had are common.
 You can’t move, but you can see clearly and breathe normally.
 You hallucinate.
-Actually, three different types of hallucinations can occur.
+Actually, five different types of hallucinations can occur during a sleep paralysis episode.
 Intruder hallucinations like the one I had are typical.
 So-called incubus hallucinations involve a sense of pressure on the chest or the feeling of being suffocated.
-The third type of hallucination creates out-of-body sensations.
+Another type of hallucination creates out-of-body sensations.